-That could be people directly involved such as board members, people you serve, donors, or foundations that give you grants.
+"Stakeholder" refers to anyone, individual, or group that has an interest in your nonprofit.
+It includes people directly involved, such as board members, people you serve, donors, or foundations that give you grants.

 All of these individuals and groups can be affected by what your organization does or even help determine what your nonprofit does.

 Typical Nonprofit Stakeholders

 - Members (some nonprofits have paying or honorary members)

 - Volunteers, from board members to the generous folks who help you keep your organization running.

 - Beneficiaries of your services or "customers."
 These beneficiaries might be the homeless people you serve or clients, such as YMCA subscribers who participate in activities.
 Excellent customer service is a must-have for nonprofits, just as it is for commercial businesses.

 - Donors, grant givers such as foundations, state, or federal agencies that provide funding are stakeholders.
 Every charity should have a basket of income from a myriad of sources.
 Each source brings stakeholders that must be kept interested and engaged.

 - Your local community.
 Every nonprofit is part of a broader community, a citizen of society.
 As such, nonprofits must honor and participate in community activities and cultivate community leaders, institutions, and government agencies.